eudoxia0/eudoxia0.github.io/article/_posts/2023-06-05-why-lisp-syntax-works.md

   (age :type integer :nullp t :initform 18) (description :type text))

-;; expands to a whole bunch of things
+;; expands to a whole bunch of ORM stuff
 ```

 And macros can be defined succinctly, e.g.: